josefelixsandoval/cp202-a1q1/README.md

 # Your Solution for Question 1
 Your job is to create a proper folder structure that could be deployed as a website.

-It's a small website, with two section: resume and projects.
+It's a small website, with two sections: resume and projects.

 > To reiterate, all you have to do is create a structure similar to what we have done in class.